World Cup: Why do Wales football fans wear bucket hats?

 Since then its popularity has grown, with giant installations of the headgear popping up in towns and cities across Wales in the lead up to this year's World Cup.

-"Every nation has its identifier," said fan Megan Faringa, 26, from Cardiff.
+"Every nation has its identifier," said Reach plc football reporter Megan Feringa, 26, from Cardiff.

 "I think for Wales it's no longer the red dragon for football but the Welsh bucket hat.